 We create a new mash for the arm and Bind it to the arm bones.
 Adjust the weights to get the smooth bending of the arm.

 We do the same for the leg.
 As we want to be sure our character will walk on the ground, and not get cut by it, we create a second IK for the foot.
 After clicking on the foot bone and selecting IK Constraint, we place under the foot’s new IK, our leg IK.
 We can now bend the knee and have the foot move as well.

 We create a Mash for the body part.

 I used the Generate option to create 63 Vertices and did the same for all the five body directions.
 The body shape is simple, and we won’t need it to move around much.

 For a secondary motion, we add a Mash to the character’s bangs.
 Be sure to add it to all the directions.

 After creating the Mashes and placing all Slots under their relevant bones, we duplicate the arm and leg and reposition them.
 To flip them, we change the Scale of the control bones to

 -1.0.
 Make sure to change the name of the duplicated Bones and Slots by using the Find and replace text feature.

-In the Animate mode, we will create an animation with all the five directions, which we will use as a direction bank.
+In the Animate mode, we will create an animation with all the five directions, which we will use as a Direction Bank.

 Starting with the South direction, we keyframe its relevant attachments.
-To optimize our workflow, we go the Tree and use the filter to show us only the Skin Placeholders.
+To optimize our workflow, we go to the Tree and use the filter to show us only the Skin Placeholders.
 By writing

 S/ in the search box, we can easily access the relevant attachments.